GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 admits one marker per name, checked when the registry is built.
 For user-supplied names the binding forms at graph compile time, carrying the marker's declared value type, and two names colliding at different types is a graph compile error that names both nodes.
+Generic-typed writes join the same table, carrying the name and value type their bindings resolve to, so the check runs over declared markers, user-supplied names, and generic instantiations together.
 We do not attempt coercion.

 ## Levels and residency